hedera-dev/hedera-agent-kit/README.md

 ---

-## Creating Tools
+## Creating Plugins & Contributing
+* You can find a guide for creating plugins in [docs/HEDERAPLUGINS.md](docs/HEDERAPLUGINS.md)

-See [CONTRIBUTING.md](./CONTRIBUTING.md) for details on how to contribute to the Hedera Agent Kit.
+* If you would like to contribute and suggest improvements for the cord SDK and MCP server, see [CONTRIBUTING.md](./CONTRIBUTING.md) for details on how to contribute to the Hedera Agent Kit.

 ## License
 Apache 2.0